electricimp/cordova-plugin-blinkup/samples/sampleapp/plugins/cordova-plugin-blinkup/README.md

 ## Installation

-Navigate to your project directory and install the plug-in with `cordova plugin add https://github.com/electricimp/cordova-plugin-blinkup`.
+Navigate to your project directory and install the plug-in with `cordova plugin add cordova-plugin-blinkup`.
 Add both platforms if you haven’t already with `cordova platform add ios` and `cordova platform add android`.

 ### iOS